LastCallMedia/Drupal-Scaffold/README.md

 Using the Docker Images
 -----------------------

-#### Default configuration

-To use the standard configuration, just run `docker-compose up`.
+Run `docker-compose up`.
 This makes the site available behind Varnish at [http://localhost/8080](http://localhost:8080).

-#### Development configuration

-The default setup only exposes port 80 from varnish to the outside world (exposed as port 8080 to the host).
-This is great for production-like environments, but not for development where you may not want a reverse proxy, or you may need to connect directly to MySQL using a tool like Sequel Pro.

-The standard `docker-compose.yml` can be overridden/added to by specifying multiple compose files when bringing the containers online.
-This project includes a `docker-compose.debug.yml` file that exposes ports for all of the relevant containers, allowing direct access to them from the host.
-You can leverage these debug ports by bringing the containers up with this command: `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up`

-When the debug ports are exposed, the following services are available from the host:
-* Varnish: You can still access the site behind varnish as you would with only the default config at [http://localhost:8080](http://localhost:8080)
-* Drupal: You can directly access the Drupal site, bypassing the reverse proxy at [http://localhost:8081](http://localhost:8081)
+The default Docker Compose configuration exposes the following ports:

+* **8080**: Varnish, connected to Drupal.
+This is a production-like environment.
+* **8081**: Drupal direct connection.
+Skips Varnish, which is great for local development.
-* MySQL: You can make a direct connection from the command line using `mysql -h 127.0.0.1 --port 33306 -u drupal -pdrupal drupal`
+* **33306**: MySQL direct connection.
+Useful for connecting to the database from the host machine.
+A direct mysql connection can be made from the outside via: `mysql -h 127.0.0.1 --port 33306 -u drupal -pdrupal drupal`
-* Solr: The Solr web ui can be accessed at [http://localhost:8983](http://localhost:8983)
+* **8983**: Solr direct connection.
+Useful for debugging via Apache Solr web interface.

+Important: Should you choose to run this setup in production, you should always remove the debug ports (noted in `docker-compose.yml`) for security.